 OUR DETAILED AIMS ARE AS FOLLOWS:

-To oppose change of use from residential and normally to support the provision of new residential space where it does not involve significant loss of office and commercial space used by small and/or creative businesses.
+- To oppose change of use from residential and normally to support the provision of new residential space where it does not involve significant loss of office and commercial space used by small and/or creative businesses.

-To encourage the construction, restoration, rehabilitation and maintenance of social and affordable residential accommodation with a mix of household sizes.
+- To encourage the construction, restoration, rehabilitation and maintenance of social, intermediate and affordable rent residential accommodation with a mix of household sizes.

-To support the construction, rehabilitation or changes of use which increase the provision of work space which is made available to the creative industries and more specifically the craft, media, post production and creative industries and new start up small businesses.
+- To support the construction, rehabilitation or changes of use which increase the provision of work space which is made available to the creative industries and more specifically the craft, media, post production and creative industries and new start up small businesses.

-To oppose the loss of light industrial space and work space for small and medium sized businesses.
+- To oppose the loss of light industrial space and work space for small and medium sized businesses.

 Where permission is sought for ground floor and basement premises that are underneath residential space, and where restaurant use would have an adverse effect on residential amenity, the Society may support as an alternative A1 (retail), A2 (Financial and Professional Services), B1 (Office), or residential use, provided that, where appropriate, provision is made for display or other treatment to improve any retained shop windows.